contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * `(save-game:)` can now save a greater range of variable data.
 Formerly, only changers, arrays, datamaps, datasets, booleans, strings and numbers could be stored in variables when you use `(save-game:)` - other values, such as commands, colours, gradients, or lambdas, would cause an error.
 Now, it should work with every kind of supported Harlowe value (i.e. those mentioned in the documentation) except user-created commands created with `(output-hook:)` (see below).
 But, this means that save data from 3.1.0 is no longer compatible with 3.2.0.
  * Improved an error message that could appear if you erroneously put the spread `...` syntax inside parentheses, such as `(...$arr)`.
  * Altered the error message that appears when you don't give macros "enough values", which wouldn't properly exclude optional values.
- * Fixed some error messages, involving accessing an invalid data value of a string, which would refer to the string as "an array".
+ * Fixed some error messages involving accessing an invalid data value of a string, which would refer to the string as "an array".
+ * Fixed a long-standing bug that caused error messages for certain invalid operators (such as unsupported SugarCube operators) to be replaced with an incorrect message.

 #### Alterations